Code Samples

 true

-Agena's Cantor sets store elements much more efficiently by consuming 40 % less memory than ordinary tables do; they are very useful in a variety of applications, for example in phonetics to store word lists.
+Agena's Cantor sets store elements much more efficiently by consuming 40 % less memory than ordinary tables do; they are very useful in a variety of applications, for example to store word lists.
 All Cantor set operations have been built into the kernel for maximum performance: unions, intersections, difference sets, and subsets.

 > A := {1, 2, 2, 3}; B := {3, 4, 5};